8 Biggest Golf Longshots To Win The Masters At Augusta National

 masters longshots

-You may have heard it said The Masters Tournament is a tradition unlike any other – Magnolia Lane, green jackets, Amen Corner, pimento cheese … and longshots?
+You may have heard it said: The Masters Tournament is a tradition unlike any other – Magnolia Lane, green jackets, Amen Corner, and pimento cheese.
 Those who win the coveted green jacket have their name etched in the history of golf.
-Although longshots don’t often win, some of the most improbable victories have made the most iconic Masters moments.
-While we remember Tiger Woods and Jack Nicklaus, some victors truly came out of nowhere.
-Below, we’ll look at the eight golfers with the longest odds to win the Masters since 1986, when odds record keeping began.
+Although longshots don’t often win, some improbable victories have made the most iconic Masters moments.
+While we remember Tiger Woods and Jack Nicklaus, some victors came out of nowhere.
+Below, we’ll look at the eight golfers with the longest odds to win the Masters since 1986, when odds record-keeping began.

-Check out our extensive coverage of Masters odds and 10 facts to know about Augusta National Golf Club.
+Check out our extensive coverage of Masters odds and 10 facts about Augusta National Golf Club.

 8 Biggest Masters Longshots To Win The Green Jacket